BrianSandiford/ansible-aws-ec2/README.md

 ```

 ## Dynamic inventory
+As instances are created and ternimated their IP addresses would change.To keep track of the IP adresses of the nodes you are running ansible playbooks against dynamic inventory is used.

 * document plugin for dynamic inventory
 * document iam role to connect ubuntu instance to target server